 Attractions to consider close to Ouarzazate:

-It’s not only the arid deserted landscape of Jbel Adad that will capture your attention but there’s something enigmatic about this place.
-On the foothills of the Jbel Adad mountain (Mountain Finger), this Jbel Adad lies right on the northern slopes of Jbel Saghro Mountain (the driest mountain region of the whole Atlas Mountain System and consists of several cave paintings).
-This pre-islamic site consists of some peculiar floral and fauna which have undoubtedly adapted to the climate of the region, but what’s more fascinating are the gigantic stones and oval structures.
+There’s something peculiar when you venture into the arid deserted landscape of Jbel Adad.
+Completely away from the buzzing cities, the Jbel Adad lies on the foothills of Jbel Saghro Mountain (the driest mountain region of the whole Atlas Mountain System).
+It’s a place where you can find a weird kind of peace.
+A timeless location abounds with very ancient cave paintings (petroglyphs, geometric patterns), including unique floral and fauna which have undoubtedly adapted to the climate of the region.
+But what’s more fascinating are the gigantic stones and oval structures.
 These could be tombs of an ancient civilization that once thrived here.
-One of its intriguing features are the petroglyphs and geometric patterns found on the rocks.

-If there could be a place in Morocco where you can completely disconnect with the hubbub of cities like Marakesh then it has to be the centuries old M’Hamid Oasis.
+Another attraction that you can’t ignore is the centuries-old M’Hamid Oasis located about 133 km away from Ouarzazate.
 Tucked away from the Algerian border, this surreal oasis lies about 500 meters above sea level on the Wadi Draa.
 This little peaceful haven is fortunately untainted by commercialism, but the real risk is the rapid desertification which is pushing some of the inhabitants to abandon the place.
-For travelers this place is an authentic destination packed with lush valleys and off-the-beaten hiking trails.
+For travelers, this place is an authentic destination packed with lush valleys and off-the-beaten hiking trails.
 It’s definitely a place where you would like to be stranded forever…